 Once your dissertation is nearing completion, it’s time to schedule your defense—your final oral examination.

-You should begin making arrangements for your defense at the beginning of the semester (especially during the summer) in order to accommodate the travel plans of your committee members.
+You should begin making arrangements for your defense at the beginning of the semester (especially during the summer) in order to accommodate the schedules of your committee members.

-It is expected that all members of the committee attend the defense, either in person or via teleconference.
-The Graduate School does not distinguish between physical attendance or electronic/virtual attendance.
+It is expected that all members of the committee attend the defense.
+The Graduate School does not distinguish between physical attendance or electronic/virtual attendance of the defense.
 If one non-supervisory committee member is unable to attend the defense, there must be an explanation of the member’s absence, together with an assurance that your dissertation will be read, and if approved, signed.
 There is a pre-typed section on the 2nd page of the Request for Final Oral Examination form, which may be used, or an attached letter may be used.
 These explanations must be signed by the committee member in question, OR your committee supervisor, OR your graduate adviser.
-Call the Graduate School at 512-471-4511 with any questions concerning this.
+Email the Graduate School at GradStudentSvcs@austin.utexas.edu with any questions concerning this.

 When you submit the Request for Final Oral Examination form to the Graduate School, you should include one copy each of the dissertation abstract, title page, and the committee membership page for a format check.

 The official recommendation of your committee and your program is communicated to the Graduate School on the Report of Dissertation Committee.
 The Dean of the Graduate School depends on this document to determine your eligibility to receive the doctoral degree so it is essential that it be completed and returned in a timely fashion.
 A passing report signifies that your committee unanimously agrees that you have completed a dissertation that is an independent investigation in your major field.